hmk/box-mcp-server/README.md

 via the Box Application's Configuration page. **Make sure to reauthorize the application if you are modifying these settings**.

 Download/store the configuration JSON somewhere on your computer.
 We will set the environment variable `BOX_JWT_CONFIG_PATH` to its location.
 We will also set the `BOX_USER_ID` to the user whose files we will be accessing.
 You can find your own Box User Id on your [account page](https://app.box.com/account).
+You can also set the `BOX_JWT` environment variable to the JSON itself (as an alternative to the path).

 #### Claude Desktop Configuration